e1z0/Asus_VivoBook_S13_X330FL_Hackintosh_OpenCore/README.md

 | :x: Dedicated graphics NVIDIA® GeForce® MX250         | Will never work                                |

 1. The keyboard backlight can be controlled via macOS Control Center, however the keyboard control of it does not work.
-2. Audio output from 3,5 jack is not working but when connected it's detected by macOS, however only some clanckling sound appears.
+2. Audio output from 3,5 jack is not working but when connected it's detected by macOS, however only some clacking sound appears.
 Maybe it needs some AppleALC parameters or patches.
 3. HDMI Is working correctly (sound also), however the issue comes when the laptop goes back from the sleep, it does not automatically on the monitor, the monitor itself needs to be turned off/on or hdmi unplugged/plugged to make the external display work.

 # Private beta testing